 Newsflash: it’s blogging.

 A cornerstone of inbound marketing, think of blogs as an ocean and web traffic as the river and rainwater that dumps into it.
-Blogs are both sought out by customers searching for a solution on Google while also being used to target audiences by supplying them with relevant and helpful content.
+Blogs are both sought out by customers searching for a solution on Google can be used to target audiences by supplying potential customers with relevant content.

 Creating constant content on social media is difficult, especially when you’re in a creative slump.
 Providing followers with blogs can be a simple way to provide additional, in-depth information to customers.
 The engagement will also bring them to your website and drive traffic to other web pages.